ropensci/spiro/README.md

 The goal of `spiro` is to enable a fast workflow with raw files from metabolic carts/spiroergometry systems.
-It provides simple tools for data import,processing, summary and visualisation.
+It provides simple tools for data import, processing, summary and visualisation.

 ## Installation

-Install the current development version from GitHub
+Install the current development version from GitHub:

 ``` r
 # install.packages("devtools")